bodensjc/ddecay/README.md

 [0] DecayTree -> Process("AnalysisFileName.C")
 ```

 Shortly after, your analysis will either make a nice plot or fail!
+"Nothing ever works on the first try".
 Here is a list of some analysis files I used:

 Analysis files: